LearnersGuild/guide/General/Membership/membership-faqs.md

 #### Do we get time off?

 Yes, we observe all national holidays.
 Check the [Holiday List](//General/Holiday_List.md) for Guild closure dates.
 We also take one week off for the winter holiday season/new year's, and another week off during the summer.
 Depending on when you're at the Guild, you may have one, or both of those weeks off.
-Every Learner also has ten \(10\) personal days to use as they wish, and those days may be used as a full day, or a half day  and 3
+Every Learner also has ten \(10\) personal days and three \(3\) professional development days to use over the course of their 40 weeks.
+See the [Time Commitment ](//Policies/Time_Commitment.md)section for more details.

 #### What happens to my ISAs if my membership is terminated or if I choose to leave the Guild?